UberPyro/Prowl-Ideas-Pile/learn-fast/2-costacks.md

 ```

 ## Costack Types
-Type Costacks are very similar to type stacks.
+Type costacks are very similar to type stacks.
 Recall that in Prowl, every function is a costack of stacks.
 ```
 spec (=) : 0 int int -- 0 | 0  /* removes two integers, then produces
                                   2 possibilities of the stack with those